-People and organizations that care about and work on the environment, along with civil rights, labor unions, women’s rights, and many other issues have come together because all of our rights — from clean air and water to the right to vote — are being undermined by corporate control of our government.
+People and organizations that care about and work on the environment, along with civil rights, labor unions, women’s rights, and many other issues, have come together because all of our human rights — from clean air and water to the right to vote — are being undermined by corporate control of our government.

 It hasn’t always been this way, and it doesn’t have to stay like this.
 We can — and will — hold our government accountable as we push for a democracy that is truly of, by and for the people.

 Every year, fossil fuel corporations like Shell, BP, and ExxonMobil —and dark money groups like Koch Industries —make billions by maintaining the status quo.
 The 2020 elections were the most expensive in U.S. history with more than $14 billion spent—most of that from dark Super PAC money.